hmoeneclaey/website/content/publication/2025_differential/index.md

 ---
-title: "A foundation for synthetic Stone duality"
+title: "Differential geometry of synthetic schemes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Felix Cherubini
-- Thierry Coquand
-- Freek Geerligs
+- Matthias Hutzler
 - admin
+- David Wärn

 # Author notes (optional)